BabarB/Final-project/README.md

 ## Issues
 1. Button issue: to make the landing page's buttons, [this tutorial](https://www.w3schools.com/howto/howto_css_center_button.asp) was used.
-However the button did not open link in new window despite target _blank .
+However the button did not open the link.
 [This website ](https://medium.com/design-code-repository/a-vs-button-b859547cae4d ) helped resolve this issue: using an anchor tag instead of a button tag did the trick.

 1. Wave threw an error because of the empty form label in the nav toggle.